My career as a public radio and audio producer includes:

 And my 2013 PRX STEM piece on the “Elusive Digital Stradivarius”

-Here’s another piece, for LatinoUSA, featuring poet Quique Aviles riffing on what rapid gentrification has meant to his neighborhood of Columbia Heights in Washnigton, DC …
+Here’s a piece for LatinoUSA, featuring poet Quique Aviles riffing on what rapid gentrification has meant to his neighborhood of Columbia Heights in Washnigton, DC …

-Musicians in their own words, a long-running series which has twice been awarded national CPB grants, to date has aired 40+ features on NPR’s Morning Edition and All Things Considered.
+Musicians in their own words, my long-running series which has twice been awarded national CPB grants, and a 2014 PRX Zeitfunk award, to date has aired 40+ features on NPR’s Morning Edition and All Things Considered.
 Featured performers include unsung heroes of American music as well as icons such as Renée Fleming, Poncho Sanchez, Yo-Yo Ma, and the late Bo Diddley.
 A favorite early piece in the series was awarded the Best Documentary: Silver Award at the 2004 Third Coast International Audio Festival.
 A favorite later piece listened in to several musicians’ warm-up routines.